leean231/Django-CV-Generator/README.md

 # Django-CV-Generator

-Practice Django skills with Django CV Generator.
-Sign in, fill out a form for a dynamically generated CV.
-Please note, the login functionality is under development.
-Clone the repository, install Django with pip install django, and run the server with python manage.py runserver.
-Contribute to enhance this foundational project.
+Learn Django with this project!
+Users can sign in, fill a form for CV details, and get a dynamically generated CV.

+## Features:

+- **User Authentication:** Sign in to access CV generation (Work in Progress).
+- **Form Submission:** Fill details for CV creation.
+- **Dynamic CV Generation:** Instantly generate CVs.

+## Technologies:

+- **Framework:** Django
+- **Styling:** Minimal; no CSS

+## Known Issues:

+- **Login Functionality:** Under development.

+## Getting Started:

+1. Clone the repository.
+2. Install Django with `pip install django`.
+3. Run the server: `python manage.py runserver`.

+Explore Django concepts with this foundational project.
+Contribute to enhance functionality.
+Happy coding!